Cyanosis is where your skin or lips turn blue or grey. It can be a sign of a serious problem.

 Your hands and feet are usually a normal temperature.
 They may be cold if you also have poor blood circulation, which can be a cause of cyanosis.

-Immediate action required: Call 999 or go to A&E if you or your child's:
+Immediate action required: Call 999 if:

-- breathing becomes difficult
+- have difficulty breathing

-- chest hurts
+- have chest pain

 These are signs of a serious medical problem.

-- lungs – like asthma or pneumonia
+- lungs, like asthma or pneumonia

-- airway – choking, or croup
+- airways, like choking or croup

 Cyanosis is a symptom of many different conditions.